 This tea mix already contains everything you need to make your own Thai Iced Tea at home; except for the cream.
 It contains the perfect blend of tea leaves and spices.
 You’ll notice that it will turn a deep orange color when mixed with water.
-This is what the tea mix looks like:

 The first step is to steep the tea mix in hot water for about 30 minutes.
 Simply pour the tea mix right into the hot water, stir well, then add sugar.
 When it’s done steeping, run it through a strainer into another pot or container.
 When it cools, you can keep it in a jug and store it in the fridge for up to 4 days.

 When you’re ready for a nice cold glass of Thai Iced Tea, fill a tall glass with ice, then fill to about 2/3 of the cup with the tea mix.
 Fill the rest of the glass with half-and-half, whole milk, or evaporated milk.
-Add a little condensed milk for extra sweetness.
+Add a little sweetened condensed milk for extra sweetness.

 My favorite is evaporated milk with just a touch of condensed milk.
+So good!
 You can also use this Thai Tea base to make your own Thai Tea Bubble Tea!
 Simply boil black tapioca pearls (if they are pre-cooked, you just have to boil them for about 5 minutes), rinse in cold water, then add them to your Thai Iced Tea!

-Scroll down for the recipe and please be sure to also check out my THAI TEA ICE CREAM recipe!
+Scroll down for the recipe, and please be sure also to check out my THAI TEA ICE CREAM recipe!

 Thai Iced Tea Recipe

-Bring water to a soft boil, then add Pantai Thai Tea Mix.
+- Bring water to a soft boil, then add Pantai Thai Tea Mix.

-Stir well, then turn off heat.
+- Stir well, then turn off heat.

-Let steep for 30 minutes.
+- Let steep for 30 minutes.

-Run the tea through a strainer into another pot or container.
+- Run the tea through a strainer into another pot or container.
 Let it cool completely.

-When ready to serve, fill a tall glass with ice, then fill to about 2/3 of the cup with the tea.
+- When ready to serve, fill a tall glass with ice, then fill to about 2/3 of the cup with the tea.

-Top with half and half, whole milk or evaporated milk plus condensed milk (optional) for extra sweetness.
+- Top with half and half, whole milk or evaporated milk plus condensed milk (optional) for extra sweetness.